Women in philosophy: Ancient western philosophy

 In ancient Western philosophy, while academic philosophy was typically the domain of male philosophers such as Plato and Aristotle, female philosophers such as Hipparchia of Maroneia (active ca. 325 BC), Arete of Cyrene (active 5th–4th century BC) and Aspasia of Miletus (470–400 BC) were active during this period.
+Unfortunately, we don't know how many female authors ever existed in Ancient Greece, the Hellenistic period or the Roman age, as most of the ancient literature is forever lost (up to 99%).

+In the Roman Empire, empresses and female members of the aristocracy, or knights class, were frequently protectors of male and female artists.
+Hypatia (AD 350 – 370 to 415) was a mathematician, astronomer, and philosopher in Egypt, then a part of the Eastern Roman Empire.
+She was the head of the Neoplatonic school at Alexandria, where she taught philosophy and astronomy.

-Other notable female philosophers of this era include:
+Some notable female philosophers of this era include: